The Three Most Dangerous Drugs for Bones

 Fractures aren’t simply painful or disruptive to quality of life, they increase the risk of disability and death.
 Each year over 300,000 Americans over 65 years old are hospitalized for hip fractures; of those, three-quarters are women.7

 Osteoporosis is a systemic skeletal disease, defined as low bone mass and deteriorating bone tissue, which leads to increased susceptibility to fractures.
-Osteoporosis is a serious and widespread condition, with 53 million adults having osteoporosis or being at risk for the disease.8 A wide range of medications can lead to drug-induced osteoporosis, including steroids, proton pump inhibitors, antidepressants, anticonvulsants, blood thinners such as heparin, pre-menopausal tamoxifen use, and other medications.
-Here, we’ll consider three of the most commonly prescribed medications: steroids, proton pump inhibitors (acid-blocking medications), and antidepressants.
+Osteoporosis is a serious and widespread condition, with 53 million adults having osteoporosis or being at risk for the disease.8 A wide range of medications can lead to drug-induced osteoporosis, including steroids, acid-blocking medication, antidepressants, anticonvulsants, blood thinners such as heparin, pre-menopausal tamoxifen use, medications for diabetes and other prescription and over the counter drugs.
+Here, we’ll consider three of the most commonly prescribed medications: steroids, acid-blocking medications (proton-pump inhibitors), and antidepressants.